dustywhite7/Econ4350/SlidesCode/10 - Executive Summaries.md

 - Read through your report
 - Find the most important statements and results
-- Decide how you will convince your audience that the results matter
+- Just like you did in the technical report, decide how to convince the audience that the results matter

 ---